Nama ERP DocsNama ERP Docs

 filtersYesArray of filter definitions (same structure as clickEmitMapping entries)

 Each filter entry has the same fields as clickEmitMapping (crossFilterCode, idColumn, codeColumn, name1Column, name2Column, entityType, entityTypeColumn, valueColumn).
+In wizard mode each filter may carry wizardFieldId instead of the column fields — the backend fills in the sub-columns from the wizard field's cached metadata.

 How it works: